 Common Water Softener Problems And How to Repair Them

-A water softener is a must-have for your household water filtration system.
+A water softener transforms your home’s water game!

 It filters out dissolved minerals from the water to make it soft enough for household activities.
 A typical water softener processes a considerable amount of water daily to meet household needs.